Felicia Knaul challenges UM community to be vocal against injustice at annual Presidential Shabbat

 Shabbat service ushers in the Jewish Sabbath or day of rest.
 During the weekly services, candles are lit and music fills the air.
 Following the service, the evening meal is served and starts with blessings recited over two loaves of challah, special bread in Jewish cuisine typically eaten on ceremonial occasions.

-Knaul, UM professor and director of the University of Miami Institute for Advanced Study of the Americas, was asked to read from the Torah.
-The passage she read featured one of the few prophetesses in the Torah, and to cap off social justice week, she had a personal message to add to the reading.
+Knaul, UM professor and director of the University of Miami Institute for Advanced Study of the Americas, was asked to speak about the reading from the Torah.
+The passage she spoke about featured one of the few prophetesses in the Torah, and to cap off social justice week, she had a personal message to add to the reading.

 “We are living the ‘Me Too’ moment; a moment that is finally bringing us forward in battles that have gone on for decades and centuries regarding the harassment of women,” she said.
 “We are finally seeing some justice.”